In the last few days we had a chance

 Although I’ve been observing Venus and Jupiter carefully for a few days now, I had planned special session on the last day of June, when the distance between planets was the smallest.
 I set up my position short after the dusk, starting with polar alignment of the equatorial mount.
 I use EXOS-2 mount (it’s Bresser’s equivalent to EQ5-class mount) with polar scope, so the operation itself took only 2 mins.
 Then I mounted my refractor - it’s fast (f/5) 5-inch achromat, therefore it’s not the best choice for planets (simply too bright, it is usually used for observing Deep Sky Objects, like nebulas, clusters, galaxies, etc); yet I didn’t have much choice since buying a second tube (5-inch or 6-inch catadioptric telescope for observing Solar System Objects) is only in my plans for the next year.

 Anyway, returning to the topic, after setting up my position and pointing telescope to two planets, I was able to see their discs even at 30x power.
 At 96x Venus phase was beautifully visible, and I was able to see all Galilean moons of Jupiter.
 I managed to take few shots of both planets using my DSRL in the primary focus of refractor.
-The featured photo was taken at 635 mm and below you can see the “real” distance between two planets as a comparison to the main photo.
+The photo was taken at 635 mm.

 I think it would be even better if not for the Moon in full phase - too much light from Sun after the sunset and additional light from moon rising up in the sky made it quite difficult to capture the beauty of the conjunction.
 But still, I’m quite happy with the result.